tbmc/simple_dark_theme_jupyter_notebook/README.md

 ```

 ### Use light theme
-The light theme which is the same of the default Jupyter theme but borders.
+The light theme is the same of the default Jupyter theme but borders.

 Replace URL with
 ```